 Carlo Allemano was born in Turin.
-He studied with Maestro E. Battaglia and was the first prize winner of both the Toti dal Monte Singing Competition in Treviso (1989) and the Mozart Competition at the Wiener Staatsoper (1990).
+He was the first prize winner of both the Toti dal Monte Singing Competition in Treviso (1989) and the Mozart Competition at the Wiener Staatsoper (1990).

-Carlo Vincenzo Allemano has appeared in many of the most important opera houses: Teatro alla Scala Milan, Wiener Staatsoper, Wiener Volksoper, Bayerische Staatsoper München, La Monnaie Brussels, Glyndebourne Touring Opera, Opéra National du Rhin Strasbourg, Maggio Musicale Fiorentino Firenze, The Israeli Opera Tel Aviv, Barbican Theatre in London… and festivals such as Glyndebourne, Salzburg, Beaune, Ravenna, Martina Franca…
+Carlo Allemano has appeared in many of the most important opera houses such as La Scala, Teatro Regio Torino, Maggio Musicale Fiorentino, Wiener Staatsoper, Wiener Volksoper, Bayerische Staatsoper München, La Monnaie Brussels, Opéra National du Rhin, Opéra Royal de Wallonie-Liège, The Israeli Opera Tel-Aviv, Barbican Theatre in London… and festivals including Glyndebourne, Potsdam Sanssouci, Innsbruck, Salzburg, Aix-en-Provence, Beaune, Ravenna, Martina Franca…

-Since 2010 Carlo Allemano has become a “Gestalt therapist” at NGI (Norsk Gestaltinstitutt, Oslo).
+Since 2010, Carlo has become a “Gestalt therapist” at the Norsk Gestaltinstitutt in Oslo.

 Recent and future projects include Verdi’s Macbeth (Macduff) at the Opéra de Dijon, Bach’s Matthäus-Passion at the Teatro Regio Torino, Leonora by Ferdinando Paër in Schwetzingen, Innsbruck and Bonn.
 Following the success of the first modern representation of the opera Merope by Riccardo Broschi, Farinelli’s brother, conducted by Maestro De Marchi at the Innsbruck Festival earlier this year, Carlo reprises the role of Polifonte at the Theater an der Wien.